kragen/derctuo/markdown/hierarchical-state-space-learning.md

-Since, as explained above, we can assume without loss of generality that *A* is a (complex) diagonal matrix (of eigenvalues), the number of design variables we need to optimize doesn't actually increase quadratically with the dimensionality of the state space, as I said it does above — it only increases linearly.
+Since, as explained above, we can assume without loss of generality that *A* is a (complex) diagonal matrix (of eigenvalues), the number of design variables we need to optimize doesn’t actually increase quadratically with the dimensionality of the state space, as I said it does above — it only increases linearly.
 For example, if we have 3 scalar inputs, 2 scalar outputs, and 20 hidden variables in the state